 Let's do an example together.
-Use the find and info functions of Starry Night to gather data on the positions of the Sun and Moon on certain days of the year.
-To begin, find the first full moon of this calendar year.
-Now look to the Western horizon and set the time to sunrise on that day (there is a button just below the time display to do this).
+We will use the functions of Starry Night to gather data on the positions of the Sun and Moon on certain days of the year.
+To begin, find the date of the first full moon of this calendar year.
+Now look to the Western horizon and set the time to sunrise on that day (the menu to the left of the date in the top info bar shows this).
 You should see the full moon near the horizon.
-Adjust the time minute-byminute until the full moon sets (when the top bit of the moon is just dipping below the horizon).
+Adjust the time minute-by-minute until the full moon sets (when the top bit of the moon is just dipping below the horizon).